jmeneghini/MIDSX/README.md

 ```sh
 docker run -it jmeneghini/midsx:latest
 ```
-The container will have already installed MIDSX and its dependencies, so you can start using it right away.
+The container will have already installed/compiled MIDSX, its dependencies, and the cpp_simulations, so you can start using it right away.

 ## Documentation
 The [documentation](https://jmeneghini.github.io/MIDSX/) for MIDSX is generated via Doxygen and is hosted with Github Pages. \